giz-t-hub/2025/README.md

 - Any comments or suggestions?
 Contact: Armin.Wagner@giz.de
 - For 2024, please refer to https://github.com/giz-t-hub/2024/

+### February <a name="February"></a>

+- <b> Data and statistics </b>

+- <b> Urban mobility </b>

+- <b> Social issues </b>
+  - <b> Assessing justice in sustainable mobility transitions: narratives from transport policies in Jakarta </b> Isti Hidayati, Wendy Tan: https://www.tandfonline.com/doi/full/10.1080/1523908X.2025.2452923#abstract - *This article proposes an analytic and evaluation framework for capturing different narratives of injustice resulting from three transport policies aiming for a sustainable mobility transition in Jakarta: (1) traffic restriction policy, (2) integrated public transport, and (3) improvement of walking and cycling infrastructures.
+Using content analysis of news media to identify how these policies are perceived by and affect various segments of the population, the findings revealed that a broader scope of injustice is experienced by the low-income populace, including those with ‘forced’ motorcycle ownership and captive public transport users.*

+- <b> Climate and environment </b>
+- <b> Transport infrastructure </b>
+  - <b> The long journey towards a shift to rail in the European long-distance passenger transport market </b> Oded Cats: https://www.nature.com/articles/s44333-025-00025-9 - *The European long-distance passenger transport market is rapidly changing.
+There is a striking discrepancy between the relevance of long-distance travel for emission reduction goals and the lack of knowledge to support its design, planning and policy making.
+A conceptual representation of this market is provided, and four key scientific challenges are identified and discussed along with a brief review of the state-of-the-art, related knowledge gaps and a corresponding research agenda.*

+- <b> General </b>

 ### January <a name="January"></a>

 - <b> Data and statistics </b>